Shogi: Etiquette

 Shogi does not have a touch-move rule as in western chess tournament play or chu shogi.
-However, in professional games, a piece is considered to be moved when the piece has been let go of.
+However, in professional games, a piece is considered to be permanently placed when the moved piece has been let go of.
 In both amateur and professional play, any piece may be touched in order to adjust its centralization within its square (to look tidy).

-Taking back moves (待った matta) in professional games is prohibited.
-However, in friendly amateur games in Japan, it is often permitted.
+Immediately taking back moves (待った matta) in professional games is prohibited.
+However, in friendly amateur games in Japan, it is often permitted by agreement.

+Aono Teruichi moving a piece in the traditional style, which involves placing it down with index finger and middle finger so it makes a distinctive snapping sound.

-Professional players are required to follow several ritualistic etiquette prescriptions such as kneeling exactly 15 centimeters from the shogi board, sitting in the formal seiza position, etc.
+Professional players are required to follow further rules of etiquette such as kneeling exactly 15 centimeters from the shogi board, sitting in the formal seiza position on a zabuton cushion, setting up the pieces in the traditional orders (see below), using a traditional way to grasp and place the pieces on the board, etc.

+Another element of shogi etiquette is taking part in a post-game discussion, the "kansōsen" (感想戦), where players politely analyze the game together.